Date of call: 2004 (admitted to the New York bar 2001 and New Zealand bar 1997)

 Provided evidence on English law to US courts in support of applications under USC 1782 for disclosure in aid of foreign arbitral proceedings.

-Advised on a potential investment treaty claim against a foreign state.
+Advised on a potential investment treaty claim.

 Junior counsel to Laurence Rabinowitz QC for a German company defending a €1.4 billion claim in respect of a potential investment in Russia.

 Junior counsel to Michael Sullivan QC for a Russian property developer in a claim against an Austrian company for failure to finance a Moscow shopping centre.